ttlion/sdtDBN/README.md

 As can be seen in b\[0\] and a\[1\] of subject 3, the program simply does not provide any estimations where those estimations cannot be given (if the parent nodes are not specified in the observations and cannot be determined by the model).

-If wanting the output of the most probable trajectories to be written to a specific file, the user only needs to give the file to be created in the **-tf** argument.
+If wanting the output of the estimated trajectories to be written to a specific file, the user only needs to give the file to be created in the **-tf** argument.
 For example:

 ```
-java -jar sdtDBN_v0_0_1.jar -i example1_dynamic.csv -is example1_static.csv -p 1 -s ll -m 1 -b 1 -obs example2_dynamic_inf.csv -obsStatic example2_static_inf.csv -t 5 -tf outputExample3.csv
+java -jar sdtDBN_v0_0_1.jar -i example1_dynamic.csv -is example1_static.csv -p 1 -s ll -m 1 -b 1 -obs example2_dynamic_inf.csv -obsStatic example2_static_inf.csv -t 5 -infFmt mostProb -tf outputExample3.csv
 ```

-would write the previous most probable trajectories output to the newly created file [outputExample3.csv](outputExample3.csv).
+would write the previous estimated trajectories output to the newly created file [outputExample3.csv](outputExample3.csv).

-### Example 4 - Getting the most probable trajectory and also making inference of specific attributes
+### Example 4 - Getting the an estimated trajectory and also making inference of specific attributes

 The program allows the user to do examples 2 and 3 at the same time.
 For example, running: